ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Limited Direct Execution (LDE).md

 To avoid this, we introduce user mode.
 This is restricted code that can't issue I/O requests.
 In contrast, there is kernel mode, which is the mode the OS or kernel runs in.
 There are no restrictions for kernel mode.
 Instead, user programs must use system calls.

 #### Process Control Block (PCB)
 This is how we save context during process-to-OS changes.
-This stores PID, process state, execution state, scheduling priority, accounting information, credentials, pointers to other allocated resources, etc.
+This stores PID, process state, execution state, scheduling priority, accounting information, credentials, pointers to other allocated resources, etc. This list can be 1000s
-However, the hardware needs to save process PC and PSR on in
+However, the hardware needs to save process PC and PSR on interrupts.

 ## System Calls and Traps
 In user mode, I/O operations and other blocked actions are done through system calls, which initiate trap instructions.
 This temporarily raises the privilege level to kernel mode.
 An instruction called return-from-trap is called after.